Cosmological Dynamics of Cuscuta-Galileon Gravity: Cosmic Evolution in the cuscuta-galileon theory

 The Fig. \ref{qscsplot} reveals that the cuscuta-galileon gravity has no ghosts and the Laplacian instability in the scalar mode.
 In matter dominant and radiation dominant the sound speed squared is greater than unity because $|x_3| \ll 1$ in the denominator of the Eq. (\ref{cssq}), while $x_2$ is about zero.

 The results of the scalar perturbations reveal that there is a scalar degree of freedom propagating in this model, which is consistent with the analysis in the previous section.

 We can construct a viable cosmological model in the cuscuta-galileon gravity theory.
-We show the cosmological evolution from radiation dominat era to de Sitter expansion stage via matter dominat era.
+We show the cosmological evolution from radiation dominated era to de Sitter expansion stage via matter dominated era.